Moseley Collins Law Ends 2024 With Significant Expansion And Generous Donations To Local Charities

 (MENAFN- EIN Presswire)

-With the addition of these new offices, Moseley Collins Law now has a total of 9 locations, including their office in Los Angeles at 656 S Los Angeles St #410, Los Angeles, CA 90014.
+With the addition of these new offices, Moseley Collins Law now has a total of 9 locations.
 This strategic expansion allows the firm to better serve clients in these regions and provide them with the high-quality legal representation they deserve.

 In addition to their physical growth, Moseley Collins Law has also made a significant impact in the communities they serve through their charitable donations.
-In 2024 alone, the firm has donated thousands of dollars to various local charities, including those focused on supporting alternative pregnancy centers.
+In 2024 alone, the firm has donated thousands of dollars to various local charities, including those focused on supporting alternative pregnancy centers and over 100,000 meals to starving children abroad.
 This commitment to giving back is a core value of the firm and reflects their dedication to making a positive impact beyond the courtroom.

 Moseley Collins Law's expansion and charitable contributions demonstrate their continued commitment to providing exceptional legal services and giving back to the communities they serve.
 The firm looks forward to the opportunities and challenges that lie ahead in 2025 and beyond as they continue to grow and make a positive impact in the lives of their clients and the community.

-The firm has an impressive track record of winning cases involving car accidents, truck accidents, motorcycle accidents, medical malpractice, birth injury, police misconduct, and other personal injuries.
+The firm has an impressive track record of winning cases involving car accidents, truck accidents, motorcycle accidents, medical malpractice, birth injury, police misconduct, and other personal injuries in the Sacramento region.

 For more information, please contact: